 Migrating to SAP Commerce Cloud: Data and Media Migration

-Looking to migrate your existing SAP Commerce project to SAP Commerce Cloud in the Public Cloud?
-This will require a lift and shift of configurations along with integrations, data, and media replication from the existing site infrastructure.
+Looking to migrate your existing SAP Commerce project to SAP Commerce Cloud?
+This will require a lift and shift of configurations along with integrations, data, and media replication from the existing infrastructure.
 In most cases, this will include a database change and a new way to save media.
 This article focuses on the procedure and required steps to perform the database and media migration.
-If you're wanting an overview of the entire migration procedure, please see our article "Migrate to SAP Commerce Cloud".
+If you would like to read an overview of the entire migration procedure, please see our article "Migrate to SAP Commerce Cloud".

 Table of Contents